LoopringSecondary/lightcone_legacy/README.md

 ## Dockerize

 Please make sure you have docker installed and started.
 * To create a docker iamge file for the runnable program (in subproject actors), run `sbt docker`.
+A docker image with name "org.loopring/lightcone:latest" will be generated.
 * To publish the docker image, use `sbt dockerPush`.